Insurance & Billing

 FREQUENTLY ASKED QUESTIONS

-After Compass receive an explanation of benefits (EOB) from your insurance carrier, Compass will generate a self-pay statement to the address and guarantor (financially responsible person) on file.
-If there are no changes or questions regarding your bill, Compass will bill your credit card on file after 14 days.
+After Compass receives an explanation of benefits (EOB) from your insurance carrier, Compass will generate a self-pay statement to the address and guarantor (financially responsible person) on file.
+If there are no changes or questions regarding your bill, Compass will bill your credit card on file after 10 days.

-Please note that Compass will make every effort to appeal any denials Compass receive from your insurance.
-Compass do not want these scenarios to cause undue stress to you during treatment.
-If Compass are unable to get a denial overturned, Compass will work with you on payment arrangements and options.
+Please note that Compass will make every effort to appeal any denials Compass receives from your insurance.
+Compass does not want these scenarios to cause undue stress to you during treatment.
+If Compass is unable to get a denial overturned, Compass will work with you on payment arrangements and options.

 In general, please give your insurance 60-75 days to process a claim.
 Some payors process it sooner, but some take longer.